 for all $\alpha, \beta \in \HH_\bullet(\fuk(X,\omega)^\bc)$.
 Here $\langle -,-\rangle_{Muk}$ denotes the `Mukai pairing' on Hochschild homology, as defined by Shklyarov \cite{Shklyarov2012} (see also \cite{Costello2007}).

-\begin{rmk} When $(X,\omega)$ is positively monotone (which is not true in our case), versions of the relative and absolute Fukaya categories $\fuk_{amb}(X,D,\Nef)$ and $\fuk(X,\omega)$ that satisfy the analogues of all of the above assumptions are constructed using classical pseudoholomorphic curve theory in \cite{Sheridan2013} (up to minor changes in conventions), with the exception of the proof that $\EuO\EuC$ respects pairings.
-The proof that $\EuO\EuC$ respects pairings is almost identical to the proof of the Cardy relation, when one uses the explicit formula for the Mukai pairing derived in \cite[Proposition 5.22]{Sheridan2015a} (compare \cite[\S 5b]{Seidel2012a}).
-We remark that it was also explained in \cite{Sheridan2015a} how to incorporate homotopy units and (weak) bounding cochains supported on (direct sums of) Lagrangians, which introduced a subtlety regarding the unitality of $\EuC\EuO^0$. \end{rmk}
+\begin{rmk} When $(X,\omega)$ is positively monotone (which is not true in our case), versions of the relative and absolute Fukaya categories $\fuk_{amb}(X,D,\Nef)$ and $\fuk(X,\omega)$ which satisfy the analogues of all of the above assumptions are constructed using classical pseudoholomorphic curve theory in \cite{Sheridan2013} (up to minor changes in conventions), with the exception of the proof that $\EuO\EuC$ respects pairings, which is proved in \cite[Theorem 31]{Ganatra2016}.
+We remark that it was also explained in \cite{Sheridan2013} how to incorporate homotopy units and (weak) bounding cochains supported on (direct sums of) Lagrangians, which introduced a subtlety regarding the unitality of $\EuC\EuO^0$. \end{rmk}

-\begin{rmk} When $X$ is Calabi--Yau, the constructions and proofs referenced in Remark \ref{rmk:verifyass} go through with minor alterations so long as one can upgrade each object $L$ of $\fuk_{amb}(X,D,\Nef)$ to a \emph{strictly unobstructed object}, which is a pair $(L,J_L)$ where $L$ is a Lagrangian brane and $J_L$ an $\omega$-compatible almost-complex structure such that there are no non-constant $J_L$-holomorphic spheres intersecting $L$, or non-constant $J_L$-holomorphic discs with boundary on $L$, where $J_L$ should be adapted to the system of divisors $E$.
-The construction of the absolute and relative Fukaya categories whose objects are such pairs $(L,J_L)$ is discussed for example in \cite{Seidel2014,Seidel2011}.
+\begin{rmk} When $X$ is Calabi--Yau, the constructions and proofs referenced in Remark \ref{rmk:verifyass} go through with minor alterations so long as one can upgrade each object $L$ of $\fuk_{amb}(X,D,\Nef)$ to a \emph{tautologically unobstructed object}, which is a pair $(L,J_L)$ where $L$ is a Lagrangian brane and $J_L$ an $\omega$-compatible almost-complex structure such that there are no non-constant $J_L$-holomorphic spheres intersecting $L$, or non-constant $J_L$-holomorphic discs with boundary on $L$, where $J_L$ should be adapted to the system of divisors $E$.
+The construction of the absolute and relative Fukaya categories whose objects are such pairs $(L,J_L)$ is discussed for example in \cite{Seidel2003,Seidel2011}.
 The incorporation of bounding cochains is straightforward, following \cite{Sheridan2013}.
 We remark that the subtlety regarding unitality of $\EuC\EuO^0$ referenced in Remark \ref{rmk:verifyass} does not arise in the context of the present paper, because we need only consider bounding cochains (rather than \emph{weak} bounding cochains), so we do not need homotopy units, which were the origin of the subtlety (see \cite[Remark 5.7]{Sheridan2013}). \end{rmk}